 - My child has younger siblings; can they hang out in/near the music room during rehearsals?
 I (Mr. Zurovec) have learned that I am not able to both effectively conduct rehearsals and monitor younger siblings; please make appropriate transportation arrangements.

 - My child rides the bus home; can he/she be in the ensemble and still ride the bus home in the afternoons?
-Students who normally ride the bus home will need to have other means of transportation home on rehearsal days, since the buses leave Paschal El well before the end of rehearsal time.
+Students who normally ride the bus home will need to have other means of transportation home on rehearsal days, since most of the buses leave Paschal El well before the end of rehearsal time.